 Get Everyone Involved

-An organization with good stewardship will have one or two employees who own and operate the stewardship program.
+An organization with a good donor stewardship plan will have one or two employees who are in charge of planning and executing the whole thing.
 An organization with a great stewardship program has all its employees and volunteers involved in the stewardship process in some regard.

 Everyone at your organization should know how their role fits into and supports your overall donor stewardship plan.
 This can even include treating your loyal donors as valuable members of your team who can provide helpful feedback on your plan’s effectiveness.